esm7/obsidian-map-view/README.md

 ![](img/search.gif)

 2. If you prefer to enter geolocations as text, use one of the "copy geolocation" options when you right-click the map and paste them in a note.
-If you use "copy geolocation", just remember you need the note to start with a front matter that has an empty `locations:` line.

 ![](img/copy.png)